project-chip/connectedhomeip/docs/silabs/dev/vscode/FLASH.md

 ### Step 4:

-On the next down menu, please choose the proper example to flash to your target device.
+On the next menu, select the example to flash to your target device.
 The example must have an "out" directory that contains a binary file with the ".out" extension.

 ### Step 4:

-The final prompt will ask the user to choose the target device.
-Please select the target device.
+In response to the final prompt, select the target device.

 ## ![](../../images/flash_efr32_example.gif)